Skip to content

 Policy 1-021: Abusive Conduct

-This policy applies to all University of Utah employees and all academic and administrative units of the University, including University of Utah Hospitals and Clinics.
+Policy 1-012 applies to all University of Utah employees and to all academic and administrative units, including University of Utah Hospitals and Clinics.

 Abusive Conduct and a Culture of Respect

-The University of Utah complies with state laws that prohibit abusive conduct in the workplace.
-This includes physical, verbal, or nonverbal conduct by an employee toward another employee that, based on the severity, nature, or frequency of the conduct, a reasonable person would determine any of the following;
+The University of Utah complies with state laws prohibiting abusive conduct in the workplace.
+Abusive conduct includes physical, verbal, or nonverbal behavior by an employee toward another employee that a reasonable person would determine meets one or more of the following criteria;

 • Intends to intimidate, humiliate, or cause unwarranted distress;

-• Exploits an employee's known physical or psychological disability; or
+• Exploits a known physical or psychological disability; or

-• Is unwarranted and results in substantial physical or psychological harm as a result of intimidation, humiliation or distress.
+• Is unwarranted and results in substantial physical or psychological harm caused by intimidation, humiliation or distress.

 Click for Reporting Resources